| |

 diseases in the UK and USA that may be introduced if these

+new colours were ever to come to Australia.
 Below is a list of the colours and coat types

 found in Australia at the moment.
 Some of these colours are